bcggammadataengineering/Level0-Test/README.md

 2. Dataset provided is already in your Folder and is saved as a "zip" file
 3. Unzip the file

 ## Running Code on pySpark
-Install pySpark  -> pip install -r requirements.txt --user
+Install pySpark  -> source scala-spark.sh
 Submit pySpark code -> spark-submit yourcode.py

 ## Running Code on Scala Spark